Toucaan/toucaan.research/README.md

 but not limited to mobile or the desktop.

-Occasionally, though only rarely, we may even spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉 So… say hello to Toucaan—the tropical new CSS framework for web apps.
+Occasionally, though only rarely, we may even spar with other CSS frameworks using our "mean" oversized and colorful bill. 😉 So… say hello to Toucaan—the tropical new CSS framework for web apps.

 And repeat after me: **_if Toucaan, then you can too!_** 😉

+### Sponsored by

+[Red Goose](https://goose.red)–world's number one website to mobile app converter.